sidrafatima26/portfolio-website/README.md

 ## React Smooth Scroll
 Implemented smooth scroll functionality for all the sections

+## React Icons: Enhancing User Interfaces with Iconography

+React Icons is a popular library in the React ecosystem that simplifies the integration of icons into React applications.
+Iconography plays a crucial role in enhancing user interfaces by providing visual cues, improving aesthetics, and conveying information effectively.

 ## Contact
 Connect with me!
 The "Contact" section provides details on how to reach out, whether for job opportunities, collaborations, or just to say hello.